MystenLabs/sui/doc/src/index.md

   * [Examples](https://github.com/diem/move/tree/main/language/documentation/examples/experimental) - A set of samples, such as for [defining a coin](https://github.com/diem/move/tree/main/language/documentation/examples/experimental/basic-coin) and [swapping it](https://github.com/diem/move/tree/main/language/documentation/examples/experimental/coin-swap).
 * [Awesome Move](https://github.com/MystenLabs/awesome-move/blob/main/README.md) - A summary of resources related to Move, from blockchains through code samples.
 * [Sui API Reference](https://app.swaggerhub.com/apis/MystenLabs/sui-api/0.1 ) - The reference files for the Sui Rest API.

-## Navigate this site

-Navigate and search this site however you see fit.
-Here is the order we recommend if you are new to Sui:

-1. [Learn](learn/index.md) about Sui, how it differs from Move, and why you should employ it.
-1. [Build](build/index.md) smart contracts, wallets, authorities, transactions, and more.
-1. [Explore](explore/index.md) NFTs, make transfers, and see the Sui API.
-1. [Contribute]contribute/index.md) to Sui by joining the community, making enhancements, and learning about Mysten Labs.